brooklynrail/brooklynrail-platform/content/events/2021/04/into-the-stratosphere-with-dr-bishop-and-friends-episode-ii.md

   Sealey-Ruiz "
 summary: Join Dr. Elizabeth Bishop and friends for Episode 2 in this series that brings together various educators and activists into the rhizomatic orbit of solidarity, knowledge building, and critical love.
+We conclude with a poetry reading from Jamila Liscott.
 people:
   - person: damaris-dunn
   - person: tene-howard